blitz-innovation/HTML5-CSS3-JavaScript/README.md

 [HTML Crash Course](https://www.youtube.com/watch?v=UB1O30fR-EE) and [CSS Crash Course](https://www.youtube.com/watch?v=yfoY53QXEnI)

 **Note on the CSS Video**: By the end, the video talks about adaptive UI for web and mobile devices.
-While traditional thoughts revolve around how to make one interface work with two versions of display, recent development has been more in favor of creating separate versions of UI for different displays.<space><space>
+While traditional thoughts revolve around how to make one interface work with two versions of display, recent development has been more in favor of creating separate versions of UI for different displays.

+&nbsp;

 ### Task 2: JavaScript